biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/117150_DistrictofColumbia
 - Is it warm enough to plant peppers tomatoes and squash and okra?
 What temp is good for the above plants

-## intent: askextension_tomato/117228_Michigan
-- Tomatoes.
-I had a fungus last year on my tomatoes that milled them.
-Im concerned about it again this year.
-What should I do

 ## intent: askextension_tomato/117268_Colorado
 - Tomato Leaf Mold?
 I have yellowing leaves on my tomato seedlings.
 The ventilation in my growing area is not great, so Im concerned that it is disease vs just over/under watering.
 Im guessing it might be tomato leaf mold, but Im not certain.
 Should I attempt to treat these seedlings or throw them all out and start from scratch?
 I also have leaf curling happening on a couple of my soybean seedlings grown in the same indoor area.
 Is it possible that these are the same disease, or just a second problem